amphitheatre-app/solana-examples/README.md

 ## About

-Amphitheatre is an open source developer platform that facilitates continuous development of applications and microservices.
-You can iterate your application source code locally, then deploy to a local or remote Kubernetes cluster, just like docker build && kubectl apply or docker-compose up.
-Amphitheatre handles the workflow of building, pushing, and deploying applications.
-It also provides building blocks and describes customization of CI/CD pipelines.
+Amphitheatre is an open-source developer platform designed to assist developers in quickly launching new automated development environments in the cloud.
+It provides on-demand, pre-configured tools, libraries, and dependencies, ensuring you can start coding immediately.
+You can edit your application source code locally, and Amphitheatre will automatically incrementally deploy your changes to a Kubernetes cluster, making the transition between local development and remote deployment smoother and more efficient.

 For more information, please see the official website: https://amphitheatre.app